drkutuzov/sl2pm/README.md

 # SL2PM
 A package for tracking particles, red blood cells (RBCs), and blood vessel walls with super-localization from images recorded with two-photon microscopy (2PM).
-The package is based on the data analysis developed in the manuscript "Super-localization two-photon microscopy for _in vivo_ tracking of particles and surfaces".
+The package is based on the data analysis developed in the manuscript:

+> Kutuzov N., Lauritzen M., and Flyvbjerg H.
+> Super-localization two-photon microscopy for _in vivo_ tracking of particles and surfaces.

 ## Installation